yunruse/mnac-old/README.md

 `pip install numpy Pillow`

+Then run `terminal.py` or `tk.py` for the terminal or UI versions of the game.

 If you want the Discord bot, grab the dependencies:

 `pip install numpy Pillow discord.py toml`

+Then, simply:

-1. [Create a Discord bot](Discord API), and place the token inside of `config/tokens.txt`
+1. [Create a Discord bot](API), and place the token inside of `config/tokens.txt`.
-2. Copy `config_sample.toml` to `config.toml`, and modify settings
+2. Rename `config_sample.toml` to `config.toml`, and modify settings as you please.
-2. To save time and processing power, the bot caches the URL of each render of the game.
+3. To save time and processing power, the bot caches the URL of each render of the game.
 Create a private channel, disable notifications on it, and run `mnac/cache here` - this is where all images will be sent.

 # Update log
 - 1.0: Initial release.